lorin1999/pet/README.md

 It is possible to become productive with Python very fast - even as an absolute beginner in programming.
 This has a lot to do with the design of the language.
 It is optimized for people instead of machines.
 It als comes with batteries included, which means, that there are a lot of problems solved for you already and you don't have to reinvent the wheel every time you are trying to build something.

+Another reason is the maturity of the language and the huge number of useful tools and libraries (most of them [Open Source](https://en.wikipedia.org/wiki/Free_software)) that make working with Python easy and fun.
+With This collection of materials I will try to organize what I learned about Python and it's vast ecosystem over the years into something that will hopefully be useful for beginning and intermediate Pythonistas.

 ## Course modules

 ### Finished Modules